 As they become so crucial, however, Covid-19 statistics have been subject to a rather fierce battle between different frames and narratives, in which science has to compete – not always successfully – with religion, culture and, most importantly, politics.
 Amidst much public confusion, anxiety and fear, numerical misinformation and disinformation seem to be everywhere on both mainstream and social media.
 At the same time, the pandemic has seen many excellent, cutting-edge and breath-taking data journalism and communication projects around the world.

-- Fifteen senior science, health and data journalists working for major British news organisations will be reflecting on the many challenges of reporting pandemic numbers and figures as well as the diverse approaches and innovations that they have been employing to face those challenges.
-Ten leading scientists, statisticians and science communication scholars will share their research and exchange ideas with journalists and the audiences.
-The day will cover the following questions:
+- Fifteen senior science, health and data journalists working for major British news organisations reflected on the many challenges of reporting pandemic numbers and figures as well as the diverse approaches and innovations that they have been employing to face those challenges.
+Ten leading scientists, statisticians and science communication scholars shared their research and exchange ideas with journalists and the audiences.
+The day covered the following questions:

 - What are the major challenges to news reporting of the constantly changing flow of Covid-19 data and statistics?

 - To what extent does news reporting of Covid-19 data and statistics change hearts, alter minds and/or mobilise people into proper pandemic actions?

 - What methods, techniques and platforms do journalists use to obtain, unpack, portray and deliver Covid-19 data and statistics to help people make sense of the pandemic?